Fort Albany (1) |

 Stony Point Fort

 A Patriot fort/blockhouse located across from Verplanck Point.
 May have been called Fort Hamilton (1).
-Captured by the British in May 1779.
+It was uncompleted when captured by the British in May 1779.
 Recaptured by Patriots in July 1779, but soon retaken again by the British and strengthened.
 The British referred to this post as "Little Gibraltar".
-Abandoned by the British in October 1779 and held by the Patriots until the end of the war.
+Abandoned by the British in October 1779 and then held by the Patriots until the end of the war.
 The lighthouse was erected here in 1826.
-Another website for Stony Point Battlefield.

 Teller's Point Battery